 - In the configuration.txt file, look for the line that says deftemplatesuffix.
 Set this to

 Because Dynmap generates images for each chunk, this can occupy a large space in your server storage.
 The setting above ensures that the generated images are not too large that your server violates Shockbyte's Fair Use Policy.

 - On the same file, locate for the line with the webserver-port setting.
-The default value is 8192 but you MUST change this to a random 4-digit number above 1024 (e.g. webserver-port: 1845) to ensure that the port is not in use by any other server.
+The default value is 8192 but you MUST change this to a port allocated specifically to your server.

 - Press Save to save all changes and exit the text editor.

 - Start your server to load the changes you've made.

 - Once your server has fully loaded, test your Dynmap map by navigating to

 http://IP:PORTon your web browser, replacing IP with your server IP and PORT with the Dynmap webserver port that you specified on step 6.